dharmsen/orcagsoc/proposal.md

 ### **Phase 1**

-Deliver a working model
+Deliver a model that is accurate, realistic and works.

 ### **Phase 2**

-Deliver a working implementation, hopefully ready for deployment
+Deliver a working implementation, hopefully ready for deployment.

 ### **Final Week**